-Cyclobenzaprine can be taken as either a tablet or an extended release capsule.
+It can be taken as either a tablet or an extended release capsule (brand name Amrix).
 The regular tablet’s usual dosage is two to four times a day, while the extended release capsule is generally taken one to two times a day.
 The tablets, intended for short-term use, come in 5, 7.5, and 10 mg doses.
-The usual starting dose, according to the DEA, is 5 mg three times a day.
+The usual starting dose, according to the Drug Enforcement Administration, is 5 mg three times a day.
 The maximum recommended dose is 10 mg three times a day.

-According to the FDA, patients should avoid use of monoamine oxidase (MAO) inhibitors within 14 days of cyclobenzaprine use.
+According to the Food and Drug Administration (FDA), patients should avoid use of monoamine oxidase (MAO) inhibitors within 14 days of cyclobenzaprine use.
 These include Marplan, Nardil, Parnate and Matulane.
 Seizures and even death have occurred in patients who have cyclobenzaprine or other structurally similar tricyclic antidepressants with MAO inhibitor drugs.

 Cyclobenzaprine has not been tested in pediatric patients younger than 15 years of age.
-For the elderly, they may be at a higher risk for adverse events, including hallucinations and confusion, cardiac events and drug interactions.
+The elderly may be at a higher risk for adverse events, including hallucinations and confusion, cardiac events and drug interactions.
 According to the FDA, the plasma concentration of cyclobenzaprine is increased in the elderly, so the drug should be prescribed only if clearly needed.
 Initiation should begin with a 5 mg dose and slowly increased, under the careful eye of a doctor.

-Some common side effects include drowsiness, dry mouth, dizziness, or upset stomach.
-If these side effects become severe or cause problems in your everyday life, the NIH recommends contacting your doctor.
+Some common side effects include drowsiness, dry mouth, dizziness, fatigue or upset stomach.
+If these side effects become severe or cause problems in your everyday life, the National Institutes of Health(NIH) recommends contacting your doctor.

 Abuse and overdose